-- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls. - Adjust the basic position of clutch lever. ( p.
-75) - Adjust the basic position of hand brake lever. (p.
-77) - Adjust the basic position of the foot brake lever.
+- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls. - Adjust the basic position of clutch lever. ( p.
+76) - Adjust the basic position of hand brake lever. ( p.
+78) - Adjust the basic position of the foot brake lever.
 4 (p.
-82) - Get used to handling the vehicle on a suitable piece of land before making a longer trip.
-Try also to ride as slowly as possible and in a standing position to get a better feeling for the vehicle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in.
+83) - Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
+Try also to ride as slowly as possible to get a better feel for the vehicle. - Hold the handlebars firmly with both hands and keep your feet on the footrests when riding. - Run the engine in.